DemurestPie/weather-cli/README.md

 3. Obtain an API key from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up).

-4. Replace the `API_KEY` in the script with your OpenWeatherMap API key.
+4. Set the `API_KEY` in the .env file to your OpenWeatherMap API key.

    ```python
    API_KEY = "your_openweathermap_api_key"